thegambler111/CoolObsVault/01_Experience/IoT/Zigbee2MQTT/Documentations/Z2M flow/Z2M flow.md

 ### Step 15:
 - Update reportable properties
-- Handle the respond to Enroll Request, Read Request
+- Handle the respond to Enroll Request and Read Request
 - Handle check-in from sleeping end devices
 - Send a default response if necessary